Recreational Cannabis Use By Teens Linked to Risk of Depression, Suicidality

 “While teenage cannabis use is illegal, even in states with legalized cannabis, there are little to no true protections for teens, such as educational campaigns,” he added.
 “Federal legalization offers the opportunity to address those safeguards.”

-The researchers are continuing this work by evaluating if adolescents’ casual use of nicotine and alcohol by adolescents also demonstrate adverse and impairing effects on brain function, mental health, and long-term addiction.
+The researchers are continuing this work by evaluating if adolescents’ casual use of nicotine and alcohol by adolescents also demonstrates adverse and impairing effects on brain function, mental health, and long-term addiction.

 Columbia authors include Ryan Sultan, MD, Department of Psychiatry/New York State Psychiatric Institute (lead author); Alexander W. Zhang, BA, Psychiatry/NYSPI; Mark Olfson, MD, Departments of Psychiatry and Epidemiology (Mailman School of Public Health); Muhire H. Kwizera, MPhil, Psychiatry/NYSPI; and Frances Levin, MD, Psychiatry/NYSPI. <